 |Incremental Refresh + Create Table||New rows only||Create or overwrite the existing table with only the new rows.||

-Create a new table with only the new rows as the as the complete data set.
+Create a new table with only the new rows as the complete data set.

 |Incremental Refresh + Append to Table||New rows only||Add the new rows to the existing table.||Add only the new rows to the existing table.
 Append to table isn't available for .csv output types.|